Vintage Market Finds for the Garden: Containers, Décor & Creative Outdoor Styling

-And because items most found aren’t mass produced, you can find things that lend a vintage aesthetic to your home and garden.
+But you can also find the coolest items for your garden too that are unexpected and unique, too.
+Because items most found aren’t mass-produced, you can find things that lend a vintage aesthetic to your home and garden.

 Sure you can head over to the local nursery and find some great items to use.
 But there’s something about thrifted finds that lends a lot more interest to gardens.